Group Size

 Equipment check and trek/climb preparation

-After your first night in Kathmandu, you will be well informed on arrival about the time for equipment check.
-However, sometimes, depending on your flight arrival, if it’s too late into the night we will do this in the afternoon instead of morning to give you some sleep and rest so that you can get rid of that jetlag.
+After your first night in Kathmandu, you will be well-informed about the time for the equipment check upon arrival.
+However, sometimes, depending on your flight arrival, if it’s too late into the night, we will do this in the afternoon instead of the morning to give you some sleep and rest so that you can get rid of that jetlag.
 In the evening, you will be briefed by your trek and climb leader about your trekking program the next day.
-In case you have fallen short of any trek and climb equipment that you may need, this time can be used to arrange for it.
+If you have fallen short of any trek and climb equipment that you may need, this time can be used to arrange for it.

 Meals: